![]() |

 Cleric.

-Born at Motherwell, Ontario on 6 October 1855, the son of Charles Baird and Agnes Browning, he studied at Upper Canada College and at the Universities of Toronto (BA 1877), Edinburgh (BD 1881), Leibzig (Germany), and Knox College, Toronto (DD).
-He became a Presbyterian Minister in 1881 then moved to Western Canada, stopping briefly in Winnipeg on his way to Edmonton.
-After 1887 he taught Church History at Manitoba College.
+Born on the family farm at Motherwell, Ontario on 6 October 1855, the son of Charles Baird and Agnes Browning, he studied at Upper Canada College and at the Universities of Toronto (BA 1877), Edinburgh (BD 1881), Leibzig (Germany), and Knox College, Toronto (DD).
+He became a Presbyterian Minister in 1881 then moved to western Canada, stopping briefly in Winnipeg on his way to Edmonton where he spent six years.

-He died at Winnipeg on 22 September 1940 and was buried in the Elmwood Cemetery.
+He died at the Winnipeg General Hospital on 22 September 1940 and was buried in the Elmwood Cemetery.
 His extensive papers are held at the University of Winnipeg Archives, with additional papers at the Archives of Manitoba.

 His articles for the Manitoba Historical Society: